 Initial studies used a scanning single electron transistor \cite{Yacoby1999} as well as electrostatic force microscopy \cite{McCormick1999,Weitz2000,Weis2011} to evidence the presence of edge states.
-Later, scanning gate microscopy \cite{Aoki2005,Paradiso2012,Pascher2014}, scanning capacitance microscopy \cite{Suddards2012}, microwave impedance microscopy \cite{Lai2011} and scanning SQUID microscopy \cite{Uri2019} have been employed.
-However, all of these methods exhibit a spatial resolution well above the magnetic length, such that the internal structure of the edge states remained elusive.
-Indirectly, macroscopic tunneling experiments probed the internal structure via the in-plane $B$ field dependence, but only for rather steep potential profiles without signatures of reconstruction and, naturally, without any information on the edge state pattern along the edge \cite{Patlatiuk2020}.
-Hence, higher resolution scanning probes are mandatory for this purpose.
-They can be favorably applied to graphene with its exposed surface \cite{Andrei2012,Morgenstern2011}.
-Indeed, imaging of quantum Hall edge states has been attempted at a graphene boundary by scanning tunneling microscopy (STM), but on a strongly screening graphite substrate that naturally suppresses any edge state evolution \cite{Li2013a}.
-More recently, a gated lateral interface of graphene on h-BN has been employed to realize more soft confinement \cite{Kim2021}.
-This enabled the visualization of symmetry broken edge states by Kelvin probe force microscopy, but no internal edge state structure yet.
+Later, scanning gate microscopy,\cite{Aoki2005,Paradiso2012,Pascher2014} scanning capacitance microscopy,\cite{Suddards2012}, microwave impedance microscopy,\cite{Lai2011} and scanning SQUID microscopy \cite{Uri2019} have been employed.
+However, all of these methods provide a spatial resolution well above the magnetic length, such that the internal structure of the edge states remained elusive.
+Indirectly, macroscopic tunneling experiments probed the internal structure via the in-plane $B$ field dependence, but only for rather steep potential profiles without signatures of reconstruction and, naturally, without any information on the edge state pattern along the edge.\cite{Patlatiuk2020} Hence, higher resolution scanning probes are mandatory for this purpose.
+They can be favorably applied to graphene with its exposed surface.\cite{Andrei2012,Morgenstern2011} Indeed, imaging of quantum Hall edge states by scanning tunneling microscopy (STM) has been attempted at a graphene boundary, but on a strongly screening graphite substrate that naturally suppresses any edge state evolution.\cite{Li2013a} More recently, a gated lateral interface of graphene on h-BN has been employed to realize more soft confinement,\cite{Kim2021} enabling the visualization of symmetry broken edge states by Kelvin probe force microscopy.
+Nevertheless, the internal internal edge state structure has remained elusive.